 I would also highlight Gerald Bradley’s treatise of a book on Benefits Realisation Management.
 Gerald’s approach is as relevant today as when he first put pen to paper [probably literally].
 Personally, I love the fortifying quotes [which is what you need when doing BRM] at the beginning of each chapter.
 For example ‘Whatever you dream, you can do.
 Begin it.
 Boldness has genius, power and magic in it.
 Begin it now.’
 [Goethe]

 ProgM SIG is grateful for the continued support by Jonathan Norman and his team at Gower and we wish them well with GPM First.
 Jonathan will be attending #apmbmsummit on 25th June to tell us more [provided he is not up a mountain!]

 This year, I was lucky to attend the sold-out APM conference as a ProgM SIG volunteer.
 This short blog piece gives my impressions, plus some of my insights from the day.
-You can read my full report of the conference on the APM news here.

 The APM conference 2015 focused on busting myths in project, programme and portfolio management, specifically myths around people, delivery and big projects.

 When I arrived at the conference venue, the only way was down!
 A very long escalator took me deep into the basement of Kings Place, where the conference exhibition was in full swing.
 There is always a buzz when project managers and relevant bookstalls and vendors are put together and this day was no different.